shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 - method of dividing gains  or costs  among players according to value of individual contribution

 ### Marginal Contribution
--  is determined by ehat is gain or lost  by removing them from the game
+- Determined by what is gain or lost  by removing them from the game

-if 2 parties bring same things to coalition, they should have to contribute  the same amount &  should  be revarded  for their contributions equal.
+- Dummy player have 0 value

-Dummy player have 0 value
+If 2 parties bring same things to coalition, they should have to contribute  the same amount &  should  be rewarded  for their contributions equal.

 ### Pareto efficiency
-Outcom is Pareto optimal if there is no outcome that makes at least one player better off without making any player worse off.
+Outcome is Pareto optimal if there is no outcome that makes at least one player better off without making any player worse off.

 # Competitive